syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/image-editor/filter.md

 ImageFilterEventArgs.filter - The type of filtering as ImageFilterOption to be applied in the image editor.

 ImageFilterEventArgs.cancel – Specifies to cancel the filtering action.

-> Please note that the Filter and Finetune features were unavailable on iOS due to the non-functioning CanvasContext.filter property on this platform.